 The Australian Government is an attractive customer to businesses of all sizes across Australia, including those in regional and remote areas.
 The Australian Government also buys goods and services for use overseas.

-In 2021-22, more than 92,000 contracts with a total value of $80.8 billion were awarded to businesses.
-Almost 51,000 of these contracts, valued at nearly $25 billion, were awarded to an estimated 11,060 different small and medium enterprises.
+In 2022-23, more than 83,000 contracts with a total value of $74.8 billion were awarded to businesses.
+More than 44,000 of these contracts, valued at nearly $20.5 billion, were awarded to an estimated 10,605 different small and medium enterprises.

 Your business could share in this.
 Selling to the Australian Government may be an opportunity to expand your client base, increase your income and grow your business.

-To better understand these opportunities, please visit the What does the Australian Government buy? section of this website.
+To better understand these opportunities, please visit the What does the Australian Government buy section of this website.

 The Australian Government has structured processes for buying goods and services.
 The Australian Government wants to work with suppliers of all sizes and have made changes to these processes to make selling to the Australian Government easier.